dejanu/demo_cnab/scripts/porterstuff.md

+# CNAB

+* Bundles include the tools and the deployment logic (aka operations on the runtime-environment)
+* The bundles can contain different kinds of installation technologies.
+This aspect allows things like Helm Charts, Terraform templates, and Ansible Playbooks to coexist in the same package.
+Once built, the packages are self-contained and portable; they can be installed from a USB stick.
+The packages are cryptographically signed to ensure they originate from the party they claim.

+* The core of CNAB is a file called `bundle.json` (that defines the contens of the [bundle](https://learn.microsoft.com/en-us/dotnet/architecture/cloud-native/application-bundles))
+* A CNAB bundle MUST have at least one invocation image, more about `bundle.json` canonical json form [here](https://github.com/cnabio/cnab-spec/blob/main/101-bundle-json.md)

 # Porter

 * With Porter you can package your application artifact, client tools, configuration and deployment logic together as a versioned bundle that you can distribute, and then install with a single command.

 * Porter uses the docker driver as the default runtime for executing a bundle’s invocation image, but an alternate driver may be supplied via `–driver/-d` or the `PORTER_RUNTIME_DRIVER` environment variable.